Huaqiao University: Chinese Language and Culture College

 Chinese Language and Culture College is subordinate to Huaqiao University, which used to be Remedial School of Jimei's overseas students (Jimei Chinese Language School), a special school to provide overseas students with Chinese language and cultural knowledge.
 There are already 320,000 graduates from over 30 countries and areas.
 Chinese Language and Culture College is the base of the national Chinese education, and the only place for HSK in Fujian Province instituted by the nation's HSK committee.
-There are the short-term Chinese study course, training course of the Chinese teachers, overseas students’ summer/winter camp, the symposium of the Chinese culture and the preparatory course for the overseas Chinese and the youth students from Hong Kong, Macau, and Taiwan.
+The College offers a short-term Chinese study course, a training course for Chinese teachers, summer and winter camps for overseas students, a symposium of Chinese culture, and a preparatory course for the overseas Chinese students from Hong Kong, Macau, and Taiwan.
 It currently has more than 700 postgraduates.

 Faculty

 The university has more than 1,700 faculty members, with over 500 holding senior professional titles.
-There are 900 full-time teachers, 400 professors and associate professors, over 141 PhD degrees holders and 38 government funded researchers.
+There are 900 full-time teachers, 400 professors and associate professors, over 141 PhD holders, and 38 government funded researchers.

 Faculties and departments

 The university comprises 19 colleges or departments of science, engineering, economics, management, law, liberal arts, philosophy, and history.
-It offers 9 PhD programs, 64 masters programs, 6 engineering masters programs, 52 undergraduate programs, with 12 provincial or ministerial key disciplines.
+It offers 9 PhD programs, 64 masters programs, 6 engineering masters programs, and 52 undergraduate programs, with 12 provincial or ministerial key disciplines.